 More than half (69.2%) were 44 or younger.
 The median age was 40.

-Two further important facts for your potential marketing campaigns, later on, is that 60% of Hispanic homebuyers in 2018 were U.S.-born, and self-employed Hispanic homebuyers grew by 16.2% between 2013 and 2018.
+Two further essential facts for your potential marketing campaigns are that 60% of Hispanic homebuyers in 2018 were U.S.-born, and self-employed Hispanic homebuyers grew by 16.2% between 2013 and 2018.

-Marketing Ideas and Strategies for the Hispanic Real Estate Market
+Real Estate Marketing Ideas and Strategies for Hispanics

 After that, we can translate that into a marketing plan or strategy.

 |Geographic Targeting||Florida, California, Texas|

 |Geographic Targeting of Growth Areas||Utah, Oregon, Connecticut, Rhode Island, Washington, Kansas, Idaho, Massachusetts, Hawaii, Nebraska, and Oklahoma|

 |Content Type||Online Video|